 FDA Investigation Spurs Testosterone Lawsuits

-Slated for June 5, 2017, the first of six bellwether trials comes nearly four years after men initially began filing testosterone lawsuits.
+The first bellwether trial came nearly four years after men initially began filing testosterone lawsuits.

 The FDA announced on January 31, 2014, that it was “investigating the risk of stroke, heart attack and death in men taking FDA-approved testosterone products.”